How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 7. End With a Toast

-Tie your speech together and finish strong.
+Tie everything together and finish strong.

 You might:

-Refer back to your opening anecdote
+- Refer back to your opening anecdote

-Reaffirm your vows in a simple way
+- Reaffirm your vows in a simple sentence

-Raise a glass to your husband and your future
+- Raise a glass to your husband and your future

 A simple ending works beautifully: